asalom/swifttalking.com/_posts/2018-10-16-generate-animated-gifs-from-the-ios-simulator-and-the-android-emulator.md

 $ xcrun simctl io booted recordVideo recording.mp4
 ```

 Now to convert that video to a GIF there are different options.
-Personally I liked using [😻 ifify](https://github.com/vvo/gifify).
+Personally I liked using [😻 gifify](https://github.com/vvo/gifify).
 This was fine but it became very repetitive process: record video, stop video, execute gifify and remember the correct parameters.

 ## Capa

-To overcome this repetitive process I decided to develop a utility called capa which we recently open sourced. capa lets you record a GIF and a video of your iOS Simulator all with one simple command: `$ capa-ios`.
+To overcome this repetitive process I decided to develop a utility called [capa which we recently open sourced](https://github.com/crvshlab/capa). capa lets you record a GIF and a video of your iOS Simulator all with one simple command: `$ capa-ios`.
 There is also another option to record the Android Emulator with `$ capa-android`

 ```s
 $ capa-ios --help